Qiskit/RFCs/0030-simple-classical-representations.md

 ## Detailed Design

-The new functionality will live in in `qiskit.circuit.classical`.
+The new functionality will live in `qiskit.circuit.classical`.
 The expression-builder objects will all be exposed from `qiskit.circuit.classical.expr`, to allow people to bring the desired values into scope either with a namespace prefix `expr` or by a star-import of limited scope.

 > From this point on, I will omit the prefix `qiskit.circuit.classical.`.